deloma-de/FileDeleter/README.md

 # FileDeleter

+## Description
 The FileDeleter Tool is an application designed to delete files from multiple folders simultaneously.
 It is particularly useful for clearing application-generated files and cache folders from domains on application servers like GlassFish.

-## Description

-Use this tool at your own risk.
-Always ensure you have backups of important files before performing cleanup operations.

 ## Features